-Walk around and you’re sure to find a vendor on any street corner or along the pavement, with the kitchen in a small hole.
+Walk around and you’re sure to find one on every street.
 Of course, there are restaurants too.
-But who’d want to miss out sitting on a low plastic stool, in a cramped space, practicing with chopsticks and a spoon, and savouring every moment/spoonful, as life continues on the street just outside, as usual.
+But who’d want to miss out sitting on a low plastic stool, in a cramped space, practicing with chopsticks and a spoon, and savouring every moment, as life continues on the street just outside, as usual.

 If you’d like to add a bit more spice, ask for some extra red chillies.
 It’s sure to bite, however it adds an extra zing, which makes it totally worth it.
 And all this for, what, about 25 cents.
 Heck, take me back.